Rockin’ before she could walk, a vinyl hound who can’t remember a thing because the words to all songs from 1960-2019 are stuck in her head.

 The band had arrived at the site on Saturday afternoon, and ended up higher than kites—not by choice—due to the spiked coffee and water backstage.
 Roger Daltrey had been warned off the beverages backstage, and had a bottle of liquor with him to satisfy his thirst.
 He was done in by a spiked cup of tea.
 By the time their turn rolled around, it was after 5:00 a.m.
 Sunday morning and Townshend in particular was in a bad mood, sending a warning kick to one of the cameramen onstage to stay out of his way.

 They opened their 65-minute set with "Heaven and Hell," a song written by bassist John Entwistle, and "I Can't Explain," then began their Tommy opus, shortening a few songs and dropping others all together in order to tell Tommy's story in 18 songs.
 The order was perfect, the band was tight, and the spell was cast.

 The Abbie Hoffman Incident

 Literally half way through their set, and just as they were wrapping up "Pinball Wizard," New York Yippie leader Abbie Hoffman suddenly rushed the stage.
-He had come to Woodstock to agitate on behalf of his various pet causes, and had dropped acid after a stint in the "Trip Tent."
-Hoffman had already taken the stage once before to expound on freeing a radical-activist friend of his, John Sinclair, and had been led away to the side of the stage by organizers.
+He had come to Woodstock to agitate on behalf of his various causes and had dropped acid after a stint in the "Trip Tent."
+Hoffman had already taken the stage once before to expound on freeing a radical activist friend of his, John Sinclair, and had been led away to the side of the stage by organizers.